gerstner-hub/nst/README.md

 Future Directions
 =================

-I am planning to implement some of the more interesting ST patches that are available.
-Also adding some level of configuration file support to make the terminal emulator more accessible are on my feature list.
+I am planning to add some level of configuration file support to make the terminal emulator more accessible.

 Contributing
 ============